-Westers suggests that parents:
+Dr. Westers suggests that parents:

-- Assist their child who wants to help, to help.
+- Assist your child who wants to help, to help.
 Young children might feel happy to know that same-age children and families need encouragement, too.
-Perhaps writing an encouraging letter or drawing a picture to a child or family affected by the event could be their way of helping.
+Perhaps writing an encouraging letter or drawing a picture for a child or family affected by the event could be their way of helping.
 This can foster a sense of self-efficacy, the sense that they can make a difference for the better even at their age.
 For older children and teens, working with various support organizations could be a valuable and more practical experience.

 - If your child is significantly anxious and it persists for more than a couple weeks and interferes with their day-to-day functioning, seek help from a mental health professional.